The 7 Best 800+ GSM Towels of 2026: Spa-Level Luxury Without the Mildew

 Last updated:

-Buy 800+ GSM if: You have a heated towel rail, your bathroom has an exhaust fan or window, you don’t mind washing towels every 2 to 3 uses, and you genuinely want the most luxurious towel experience possible.
+Buy 800+ GSM if you have a heated towel rail, your bathroom has an exhaust fan or a window that opens, you don’t mind washing towels every 2 to 3 uses, and you genuinely want the most luxurious bath experience at home — the kind of towel that feels like wrapping yourself in a blanket after a shower.

 Kemet Cotton 800 GSM Egyptian Cotton Towels